-Under the new law, it’s unclear whether a local exemption would continue to cover a rental property when the new state law would not exempt that property.
+Under the new law, it’s unclear whether a local exemption continues to cover a rental property when the new state law would not exempt that property.
 Unfortunately, based on two provisions in the law, which we will not discuss, two possible answers (yes and no) exist for that question.
 We’ll have to wait for a court (or the Legislature in “clean-up legislation”) to provide the answer.

 In view of the new law's overall intent, though, we think that the new law should prevail over the local exemption.
 In those limited cases where the local law completely exempted the property, the better operating assumption is the new law will apply and will exempt only those properties where the state law specifically provides the exemption.

-Some properties will be exempt from rent control but not just cause requirements, and vice versa.
+Some properties are exempt from rent control but not just cause requirements, and vice versa.
 These piecemeal exemptions turn on technical factors, such as who owns the property, whether the owner lives in the unit in which the tenant also lives, and whether the owner lives in a self-contained dwelling unit but shares the property with tenants who live in their own self-contained units.

 Properties in this situation include non-owner occupied condominiums, single family homes, and other properties that are "separately alienable from title" (that’s a standalone property that can be sold on its own).
 In order to take advantage of the exemption, the title must be held by a natural person, a partnership or limited liability company owned by natural persons, or another form of natural person, such as a revocable trust for individuals.
 The exemption does not apply to corporately held property, such as a real estate investment trust (“REIT”), a corporation, or a limited liability company with corporation members.
 In order to claim the exemption, landlords must give a specific notice to the tenants of the exemption.
 For tenancies staring in July 2020, the notice must be in the lease.

 Let’s explain this exemption a bit.
 The exemption’s purpose to limit the exemption to so-called "natural persons", not corporate entities.
 In other words, only landlords who are real people get relief from the just cause restraints.

 So, suppose an owner has made a revocable (“living”) trust and has transferred title of the property to the trust.
 Because the owner (the trustor) is still the owner (albeit under a different legal umbrella), the property will continue to enjoy the exemption from just cause.
-The same will be true for a limited liability company or partnership, as long as all the members and partners are people, not entities
+The same will be true for a limited liability company or partnership, as long as all the members and partners are people, not entities.

 The just cause limitations of the new law apply to fully rented (non-owner occupied) duplexes and houses run as boarding houses or dormitories.
 The single family dwelling exemption applies only to owner occupied properties.